kylejusticemagnuson/pyti/README.md

 # pyti

-This library contains various financial technical indicators that can be used to analyze financial data.
+This library contains various financial technical indicators that can be used to analyze data.

 The complete list of indicators in this library:
 ```